raffecat/arg-wait/README.md

 Callbacks can queue up more args and callbacks.

-Once all queued callbacks have completed, the first end() callback will run.
-This callback can queue up new work that will complete before the next end() callback runs.
+Once all queued callbacks have completed, the first wait() callback will run.
+This callback can queue up new work that will complete before the next wait() callback runs.

-If any arg() is called back with an error, the first error() callback will run, and all pending end() callbacks will be discarded (subject to
+If any arg() is called back with an error, the first error() callback will run, and all pending wait() callbacks will be discarded (subject to
-change: perhaps all end() callbacks registered before that error callback will be discarded; a finally-callback would also be handy.)
+change: perhaps all wait() callbacks registered before that error callback will be discarded; a finally-callback would also be handy.)

+Use pend() to wait on a callback without capturing its result as an argument; errors will still be captured.

 Example: